sarahtolba/ScRNA-seq-tutorials_R/README.md

 # 🔬 Comprehensive scRNA-seq Analysis in R using Seurat

-This repository is an educational resource for researchers and students to learn **single-cell RNA-seq (scRNA-seq) analysis** using the **Seurat** package in R. It covers the entire standard pipeline and advanced topics, supporting multiple input formats including `.h5`, `.mtx`, and `.csv`.
+This repository is an educational resource for researchers and students to learn **single-cell RNA-seq (scRNA-seq) analysis** using the **Seurat** package in R. It covers the entire standard pipeline and advanced topics, supporting  input formats including `.h5` and `.mtx`.

 ---